CanyonTurtle/dotfiles/README.md

 - [oh my tmux](https://github.com/gpakosz/.tmux)
 - [the best and greatest tmux conf ever](https://gist.github.com/spicycode/1229612)

+Note: for tmux and vim to look nice, there needs to be unicode font and 256 color support in the terminal.

 ## Configuration

 This guides through setting up a new BASH environment with these configuration files